mkvenompro/vendor_boot_ramdisk_fix/README.md

 - Both links must be **direct, publicly accessible download links** (not pages requiring login) — the workflow uses `wget` to fetch them.
 - The two images should be from the **same device**, and ideally the same boot header version, or the repack step may fail or produce an unbootable image.
 - The final output size is matched to the reference image's size (padded with zeros or truncated) so it fits the target partition.
-- If the built image's platform ramdisk is genuinely fine, you don't need this tool — it's specifically for the "recovery ramdisk present, platform ramdisk missing/broken" case.
+- If your built image's platform ramdisk is genuinely fine, you don't need this tool — it's specifically for the "recovery.cpio built, ramdisk.cpio empty" case that comes up when packing TWRP/OrangeFox into vendor_boot.
 - Repacking can take a few minutes depending on the size of the recovery ramdisk, since `magiskboot` compresses it with LZMA.

 ## Credits